Aktuális sajtó tartalmak és illusztrációs fotók

 RM

-Dhaka, Bangladesh.
-7th Mar, 2026.
-A motorcyclist refuels his bike at a petrol pump as motorists rush to fill their tanks amid fears of a fuel shortage in Dhaka, Bangladesh, Saturday, March 7, 2026.
-Long queues formed at filling stations across the capital as people hurried to buy fuel following concerns over possible disruptions to global oil supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
-(Credit Image: © Suvra Kanti Das/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-foto
+People wait in a long queue as they rush to the filling station to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Thursday, March 26, 2026.
+Long lines of motorcycles and private cars formed across the capital as motorists hurried to fill their tanks following concerns over possible disruptions to global fuel supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
+Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.-stock-foto

 RM

-Dhaka, Bangladesh.
-7th Mar, 2026.
-A motorcyclist refuels his bike at a petrol pump as motorists rush to fill their tanks amid fears of a fuel shortage in Dhaka, Bangladesh, Saturday, March 7, 2026.
-Long queues formed at filling stations across the capital as people hurried to buy fuel following concerns over possible disruptions to global oil supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
-(Credit Image: © Suvra Kanti Das/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-foto
+People wait in a long queue as they rush to the filling station to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Thursday, March 26, 2026.
+Long lines of motorcycles and private cars formed across the capital as motorists hurried to fill their tanks following concerns over possible disruptions to global fuel supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
+Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.-stock-foto

 RM

-Dhaka, Bangladesh.
-7th Mar, 2026.
-A motorcyclist refuels his bike at a petrol pump as motorists rush to fill their tanks amid fears of a fuel shortage in Dhaka, Bangladesh, Saturday, March 7, 2026.
-Long queues formed at filling stations across the capital as people hurried to buy fuel following concerns over possible disruptions to global oil supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
-(Credit Image: © Suvra Kanti Das/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-foto
+People wait in a long queue as they rush to the filling station to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Thursday, March 26, 2026.
+Long lines of motorcycles and private cars formed across the capital as motorists hurried to fill their tanks following concerns over possible disruptions to global fuel supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
+Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.-stock-foto

 RM

-Dhaka, Bangladesh.
-7th Mar, 2026.
-A motorcyclist refuels his bike at a petrol pump as motorists rush to fill their tanks amid fears of a fuel shortage in Dhaka, Bangladesh, Saturday, March 7, 2026.
-Long queues formed at filling stations across the capital as people hurried to buy fuel following concerns over possible disruptions to global oil supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
-(Credit Image: © Suvra Kanti Das/ZUMA Press Wire) EDITORIAL USAGE ONLY!
-Not for Commercial USAGE!-stock-foto
+People wait in a long queue as they rush to the filling station to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Thursday, March 26, 2026.
+Long lines of motorcycles and private cars formed across the capital as motorists hurried to fill their tanks following concerns over possible disruptions to global fuel supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
+Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.-stock-foto

 RM

-March 7, 2026, Dhaka, Bangladesh: People wait in a long queue as they rush to petrol pumps to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Saturday, March 7, 2026.
+People wait in a long queue as they rush to the filling station to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Thursday, March 26, 2026.
 Long lines of motorcycles and private cars formed across the capital as motorists hurried to fill their tanks following concerns over possible disruptions to global fuel supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
-Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.
-(Credit Image: © Suvra Ka-stock-foto
+Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.-stock-foto

 RM

-March 7, 2026, Dhaka, Bangladesh: People wait in a long queue as they rush to petrol pumps to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Saturday, March 7, 2026.
+People wait in a long queue as they rush to the filling station to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Thursday, March 26, 2026.
 Long lines of motorcycles and private cars formed across the capital as motorists hurried to fill their tanks following concerns over possible disruptions to global fuel supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
-Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.
-(Credit Image: © Suvra Ka-stock-foto
+Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.-stock-foto

 RM

-March 7, 2026, Dhaka, Bangladesh: People wait in a long queue as they rush to petrol pumps to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Saturday, March 7, 2026.
+People wait in a long queue as they rush to the filling station to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Thursday, March 26, 2026.
 Long lines of motorcycles and private cars formed across the capital as motorists hurried to fill their tanks following concerns over possible disruptions to global fuel supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
-Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.
-(Credit Image: © Suvra Ka-stock-foto
+Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.-stock-foto

 RM

-March 7, 2026, Dhaka, Bangladesh: People wait in a long queue as they rush to petrol pumps to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Saturday, March 7, 2026.
+People wait in a long queue as they rush to the filling station to refuel amid fears of a fuel shortage in Dhaka, Bangladesh, on Thursday, March 26, 2026.
 Long lines of motorcycles and private cars formed across the capital as motorists hurried to fill their tanks following concerns over possible disruptions to global fuel supplies linked to escalating tensions in the Middle East involving Iran, Israel and the United States.
-Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.
-(Credit Image: © Suvra Ka-stock-foto
+Authorities said the rush was largely driven by panic buying and assured that the country has sufficient fuel reserves.-stock-foto